adarwoo/modbus_relay/docs/user_manual.md

 ## LEDs

 The module features many LED to see the device operation and faults easilty.

 > [!TIP]
-> During boot, for the first 2seconds, all LEDs are lit.
+> During boot, for the first 2 seconds, all LEDs are lit.
 This allow checking for a faulty LED.

 All LEDs serve multiple purspose with the exception of the modbus Tx LED which only indicates outgoing RS485 traffic.
 The expression 'All LEDs' de-fact excludes the modbus Tx LED.